An English teacher once told me "Write what you know about" so I figure I'm probably an expert on "How not to buy land"

 Later I tried to make money in virtual real estate by buying small parcels, fixing them up, and reselling them for a profit.
+This is called 'flipping'.
 Along the way I made every mistake in the book.
 I eventually realized that I wasn't going to get rich that way, but I had a lot of fun and did eventually learn to avoid some mistakes.

 First, don't ignore free in-world advice.

 Don't confuse 'virtual' with 'real' land.With virtual real estate you are buying the right to use a parcel as long as you are willing to pay the monthly fees, and as long as the servers hold out.

 Try renting before you buy.Are you ready to stay for the long term?
 If you are not ready to become a Premium member you can rent a variety of properties from estate managers or land managers.
 Once you've become Premium you may choose a Linden home or you can purchase a parcel on the Mainland (I won't be talking about buying whole islands or sims - By the time you're ready for that you won't need this article - I hope.)

 Note that the first 1024 square meters is "bonus tier" that Premium members will not be charged for.
 If you click "buy land" you will get a message telling you what your new tier level will be.
 You can also add "what if's" to the tier chart to get an idea of what your new tier would be in case you might press the "Buy" button by mistake, but be sure to change everything back when you are through, so that the Lindens don't charge you more.
 Be sure that the circled checked marks your actual tier level.
 With the increased prim allowance, you can put a decent house on that size parcel.